sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 This client scrapes all the URLs available under the base url ``http://lasp.colorado.edu/eve/data_access/evewebdata/quicklook/L0CS/SpWx/``.
 `~.Scraper` is primarily focused on URL parsing based on time ranges, so the rest of the ``baseurl`` pattern specifies where in the pattern the time information is located, using `strptime <https://strftime.org/>`__ notation.
-The ``pattern`` attribute is used to populate the results table from the URLs matched with the ``baseurl``, this includes some of the time definitions, as well as names of attrs, in this case "Level".
+The ``pattern`` attribute is used to populate the results table from the URLs matched with the ``baseurl``.
+It includes some of the time definitions, as well as names of attrs (in this case "Level").
 The supported time keys are: 'year', 'month', 'day', 'hour', 'minute', 'second', 'millisecond'.

 The attrs returned in the ``register_values()`` method are used to match your client to a search, as well as adding their values to the attr.